Chimeka Gibbs at a previous court appearance.

 Tribune Staff Reporter

-The jury was told Gibbs stole over $600,000 from COB by reason of her employment at the institution.
-The jurors were also told Gibbs falsified numerous COB direct deposit files, the result of which purported to show she was entitled to over $200,000 in salary payments.
+It is alleged that Gibbs stole over $500,000 worth of funds from COB by reason of her employment at the institution.
+It is also alleged that she falsified numerous COB direct deposit files, the result of which purported to show that she was entitled to over $200,000 in salary payments.